-Landscape & Garden Design Workshops
+➤ Landscape & Garden Design Workshops

-The District offers several landscape classes with topics focused on "California Friendly & Native Plant Landscaping" and "Turf Removal & Garden Transformation."
+The District offers several landscape classes with topics focused on"Fire Resistant Landscaping," "California Friendly & Native Plant Landscaping," and "Turf Removal & Garden Transformation."
 These events are held in-person and online.
 Participation in this conservation program includes a conservation goodie bag, landscape design worksheets, and manuals to provide continued support.

-➢ Fix-A-Leak Week
+Fix-A-Leak Week

 The District participates in the Environmental Protection Agency's (EPA) annual Fix a Leak Week.
 This WaterSense program serves to educate customers about water savings in and around their homes.
-The District offers a Leak Detection class and distributes leak detection kits throughout the entire week for customers who complete a short survey.
+The District offers a free leak detection virtual and in-person class to customers in English and Mandarin and distributes leak detection kits throughout the year for customers to effectively manage their water savings efforts.

-Turf Removal Program
+> Turf Removal Program

 Turf grass is a common and expensive landscape covering which often consumes a large percentage of a property's water use and requires regular maintenance.
-The District offers turf removal workshops in-person and online and assists customers in applying for and submitting and turf replacement rebate.
+The District offers turf removal workshops in-person and online and assists customers in applying for and submitting turf replacement rebate.